matematiflo/matematiflo.github.io/FormalMath/Waseda2023.md

 - They can also help a *verifying* a mathematical proof.
 - A famous example is the [Four-colour theorem][4colour] (K. Appel and W. Haken, $1976$).
 The proof shows that the theorem holds except perhaps in a finite number of cases.
 - Those $1834$ cases were then shown to be 4-colourable using various computer programs and algorithms, some of them written by J. Koch.
 Part of the proof was checked manually by Haken's daughter Dorothea Blohstein (born Haken).
-- A formal proof of the four-colour theoren was written in 2005 by G. Gonthier, using the proof assistant Coq (no other program necessary).
+- A formal proof of the four-colour theoren was written in 2005 by G. Gonthier, *using only the proof assistant Coq* (no other program necessary).

 ---